scottdorman/scottdorman.github.io/_posts/2006/2006-06-18-performance-in-net-managed-applications.md

 Sampling is non-intrusive and many problems can be diagnosed with a sampling profiler.
 Instrumentation is very intrusive and can cause between a 10-100 time slowdown.

-Memory issues manifest themselves thorugh paging and are a system-wide phenomenon.
+Memory issues manifest themselves through paging and are a system-wide phenomenon.